Are you worried about lengthy recovery times following an injury? Are you in constant pain from arthritis or tendonitis?

 - Tissue damage

-Dr. Jayne will be more than happy to discuss these potential risks with you at our Oklahoma City office and will take every step to minimize these risks.
+Keep in mind that PRP is autologous.
+This means it is composed of compounds that come from your own body.
+This minimizes the risks involved.
+Dr. Jayne will be more than happy to discuss these potential risks with you at our Central Oklahoma office.
+We will take every step to minimize these risks.